Obamacare- What You Need To Know For the Next Enrollment Period

 The result of this Supreme Court holding is that each state could individually decide whether or not it wanted to expand the guidelines for Medicaid.
 If a person under 65 lives in a state that expanded the requirements, they could be eligible if they were under 133% of the federal poverty line.
 If a person under 65 lives in a state that did not adopt the expanded guidelines, they could only qualify if they were under 100% of the federal poverty line.
 Presently, a little less than half of the states have opted not to expand the guidelines of Medicaid.

 Before Obamacare, many people were under the belief that a Medicaid policy was a deficient or bare bones policy that would not cover very much.
 However, under Obamacare, every Medicaid policy will offer Essential Health Benefits.
-For states that are expanding Medicaid, Essential Health Benefits include: ambulance services, emergency services, hospitalization, maternity and newborn care, mental health and substance use disorder services and treatment, prescriptions drugs, rehabilitative services and devices, lab services, preventative and wellness services along with chronic disease management and pediatric services that include oral and vision care.
+For states that are expanding Medicaid, Essential Health Benefits include: ambulatory services, emergency services, hospitalization, maternity and newborn care, mental health and substance use disorder services and treatment, prescriptions drugs, rehabilitative services and devices, lab services, preventative and wellness services along with chronic disease management and pediatric services that include oral and vision care.

 Related to the Medicaid program is CHIP, which stands for the Children’s Health Insurance Program.
 This program is separate from the Marketplace and is used to provide healthcare to child whose parents earn too much to qualify for Medicaid.
 CHIP and Medicaid work hand-in-hand and is offered by every state in the United States.
 Each state has their own income requirements for CHIP eligibility and also requires that the child be under the age of 18 years old, be a U.S. citizen and be the citizen of that particular stat.
 Some states also offer CHIP to parents of children already covered by CHIP and to pregnant women.